- Last updated:

 Penalties for possession, use or trafficking of illegal drugs are strict.
 Convicted offenders can expect jail sentences and fines.

 Hong Kong has strict laws regarding weapons and items that may be used as weapons.
-You are liable for prosecution when transiting through Hong Kong International Airport if you have items such as knuckledusters, extendable batons or live ammunition in your carry-on or checked bags.
+You are liable for prosecution when transiting through Hong Kong International Airport if you have items such as knuckledusters, extendable batons, live ammunition or stunning devices in your carry-on or checked bags.

 Taking photographs of military installations is strongly discouraged.
 Cameras may be confiscated.